Understanding the 400 Meter Track: Distance vs. Displacement

 The 400-meter track is a perfect example of how distance and displacement differ.
 When an athlete runs a full lap, their distance is 400 meters, but their displacement is zero.
 This is because displacement measures the net change in position, and the runner returns to their starting point.

-However, if the athlete runs only half the track (200 meters), their distance is 200 meters, and their displacement is also 200 meters, assuming they move in a straight line.
+Even so, if the athlete runs only half the track (200 meters), their distance is 200 meters, and their displacement is also 200 meters, assuming they move in a straight line.
 If they take a curved path, the distance remains 200 meters, but the displacement might be less due to the curved route.
 This highlights how displacement is sensitive to direction, while distance is not.

 Scientific Explanation: Why Displacement Matters

 This distinction is vital in sports science.
+A runner who takes a longer path to reach the finish line may have the same distance as a competitor but a smaller displacement, indicating a less direct route.
 Coaches use displacement to evaluate an athlete’s efficiency.
-A runner who takes a longer path to reach the finish line may have the same distance as a competitor but a smaller displacement, indicating a less direct route.
 Similarly, in relay races, teams strategize to minimize displacement by optimizing their paths, even if it means slightly increasing their total distance.

 Practical Applications in Athletics